-3.7 Academic Tenure
+2.7 Academic Tenure

 Academic tenure refers to the conditions and guarantees that apply to a faculty member's employment.
-More specifically, it refers to the protection of a faculty member against discharge from employment except for reasons of (i) incompetence, (ii) neglect of duty, or (iii) misconduct of such a nature as to indicate that the individual is unfit to continue as a member of the faculty, as specified in Code Section 603 and in accordance with the procedures provided in section 4.10, or against termination of employment except as provided for in section 4.9.
+More specifically, it refers to the protection of a faculty member against discharge from employment except for reasons of (i) incompetence, (ii) neglect of duty, or (iii) misconduct of such a nature as to indicate that the individual is unfit to continue as a member of the faculty, as specified in Code Section 603 and in accordance with the procedures provided in section 3.10, or against termination of employment except as provided for in section 3.9.
 (The overall policy for academic tenure in the UNC system is found in the UNC Code 602.)

-- 3.7.1 The purposes intended to be served by providing the protection of academic tenure to faculty members are to secure their academic freedom and to help the institution attract and retain faculty members of high quality.
-While academic tenure may be withheld on any grounds other than those specifically stated to be impermissible in section 3.7.3, its conferral requires the assessment that the candidate has met the criteria for the rank of associate professor as specified in 3.8.6.2.
-Promotion or appointment to the rank of professor confers permanent tenure (3.8.6.6 and 3.8.7.3) and requires the assessment that the candidate has met the criteria for the rank of professor (3.8.7.2.). - 3.7.2 The Faculty Handbook criteria for the conferral of tenure shall be the basis for each academic department's criteria for conferral of tenure, and both Faculty Handbook and departmental criteria shall be considered in all tenure decisions.
+2.7.1 The purposes intended to be served by providing the protection of academic tenure to faculty members are to secure their academic freedom and to help the institution attract and retain faculty members of high quality.
+While academic tenure may be withheld on any grounds other than those specifically stated to be impermissible in section 2.7.3, its conferral requires the assessment that the candidate has met the criteria for the rank of associate professor as specified in 2.8.6.2.
+Promotion or appointment to the rank of professor confers permanent tenure (2.8.6.6 and 2.8.7.3) and requires the assessment that the candidate has met the criteria for the rank of professor confers permanent tenure (2.8.6.6 and 2.8.7.3) and requires the assessment that the candidate has met the criteria for the rank of professor confers permanent tenure (2.8.6.6 and 2.8.7.3) and requires the assessment that the candidate has met the criteria for the rank of professor

+2.7.2 The Faculty Handbook criteria for the conferral of tenure shall be the basis for each academic department's criteria for conferral of tenure, and both Faculty Handbook and departmental criteria shall be considered in all tenure decisions.
 Departmental criteria may be more rigorous than Faculty Handbook criteria.